 When applicable, proposals for all project types must address the remediation of any hazardous materials on the project site.
 The remediation of hazardous materials must comply with applicable federal, state, and local laws and regulations, including, but not limited to, the following: California Code of Regulations, Title 8, Section 5160 et seq.; regulations promulgated by the California Department of Occupational Safety and Health (Cal/OSHA); and regulations promulgated by the Occupational Safety and Health Administration (OSHA).
-Restoration activities shall not commence until remediation is complete and the risk to human health and the environment has been abated.
+Cleanup of materials which pose a risk to human health and the environment must be completed prior to other project activities commencing.
 The applicant must prepare a written assessment of whether or not the proposed project site contains hazardous materials and provide that assessment to CDFW for review after execution of grant agreement and before any on-the-ground project work begins.
-If hazardous materials are later discovered on a project site, the applicant must cease any restoration efforts and remediate the site pursuant to this section.
+If hazardous materials are later discovered on a project site, the applicant must cease any efforts and remediate the site pursuant to this section.